 [share-quote author=”Nicole Bianchi” via=”JeffGoins”]Descriptive storytelling draws your readers into the story.

 5. Practice empathy

 Empathy is the ability to understand and be sensitive to the feelings of others, to be able to see the world through another person’s eyes.
 Hemingway told Samuelson that it was vital for a writer to develop a sense of empathy,

 Then get in somebody elseʼs head for a change.
 If I bawl you out try to figure out what Iʼm thinking about as well as how you feel about it.
 If Carlos curses Juan think what both their sides of it are.
 Donʼt just think who is right…As a man you know who is right and who is wrong… As a writer you should not judge.
 You should understand…Listen now.
 When people talk listen completely.
 Donʼt be thinking what youʼre going to say.
 Most people never listen.

 Practicing empathy forces you to consider the motivations of others.

-If you write nonfiction, you can use empathy to think more deeply about the subjects you are writing.
-Why would others have a different opinion to yours?
+If you write nonfiction, you can use empathy to think more deeply about the subjects you are writing about.
+Why would others have a different opinion from yours?
 How can you respond to that opinion in your writing?